 To keep track of important dates in your campaigns, you can add notes to your graph with details on deploy dates, new content creation, and other work done for the client.

-This progress can easily be reported using Position Tracking’s PDF or Excel spreadsheet exports.
+This progress can easily be reported using Position Tracking’s PDF, Excel spreadsheet, or Google Sheets exports.
 To learn more about Position Tracking, read the user manual.